akka/akka/akka-docs/src/main/paradox/scala/guide/tutorial_1.md

 In the Hello World example, we have already seen how `system.actorOf()`, creates an actor directly under `/user`.
 We call this a _top level_ actor, even though, in practice it is only on the top of the
 _user defined_ hierarchy.
 We create child, or non-top-level, actors by invoking `context.actorOf()` from an existing actor.
 The `context.actorOf()` method has a signature identical to `system.actorOf()`, its top-level counterpart.

 The easiest way to see the actor hierarchy in action is to simply print `ActorRef` instances.
 In this small experiment, we create an actor, print its reference, create a child of this actor, and print the child's reference.
-We start with the Hello World project, if you have not downloaded it, download the Quickstart project in your choice of language from the [Lightbend Tech Hub](http://developer.lightbend.com/start/?group=akka)
+We start with the Hello World project, if you have not downloaded it, download the Quickstart project from the @scala[[Lightbend Tech Hub](http://developer.lightbend.com/start/?group=akka&project=akka-quickstart-scala)]@java[[Lightbend Tech Hub](http://developer.lightbend.com/start/?group=akka&project=akka-quickstart-java)].

-In your Hello World project, navigate to the `src\main\scala\com\lightbend\akka\sample\` directory and copy and paste the code from the snipped below to the  `AkkaQuickStart` source file.
-To keep the code organized, separate it into the following lines:
+In your Hello World project, navigate to the @scala[`src\main\scala\com\lightbend\akka\sample\`]@java[`src\main\java\com\lightbend\akka\sample`] directory and create a new @scala[Scala]@java[Java] file here.
+Copy and paste the code from the snippet below to this new source file.
+Save your file and run `sbt` to observe the output.

-1. Select the class definition and paste it in the section after the `//#printer-actor` comment and just before the `#main-class`.
-1. Select the line with the `system.actorOf` statement and paste it in the `#create-actors` section of the `try` block in the `main` class.
-1. Replace the messages in the `main-send-messages` section of the `try` block with the last two lines of the code snippet.
-1. Save your file and run sbt to observe the output.

 Scala
 :   @@snip [ActorHierarchyExperiments.scala]($code$/scala/tutorial_1/ActorHierarchyExperiments.scala) { #print-refs }